Lafayette Leopard Look Out

 - Unknown rash

-For updated guidance on Respiratory Illness from SPS, including advise on when to return to school, please see https://www.seattleschools.org/resources/covid-19-health-and-safety/
+For updated guidance on Respiratory Illness from SPS, including advise on when to return to school.
+Updated guidance on Respiratory Illness from SPS, including advise on when to return to school

-For Department of Health information about Flu, including Flu and Covid vaccine information, please see https://doh.wa.gov/you-and-your-family/illness-and-disease-z/flu
+Department of Health information about Flu, including Flu and Covid vaccine information

 Immunizations